SaschaWillems/Vulkan/README.md

     Shows how to use printf in a shader to output additional information per invocation.
 This information can help debugging shader related issues in tools like RenderDoc.

-> [!NOTE]
-> This sample should be run from a graphics debugger like RenderDoc.
+    **Note:**: This sample should be run from a graphics debugger like RenderDoc.

 - [Debug utils](examples/debugutils/) - `VK_EXT_debug_utils`

     Shows how to use debug utils for adding labels and colors to Vulkan objects for graphics debuggers.
 This information helps to identify resources in tools like RenderDoc.

-> [!NOTE]
-> This sample should be run from a graphics debugger like RenderDoc.
+    **Note:** This sample should be run from a graphics debugger like RenderDoc.

 - [Negative viewport height](examples/negativeviewportheight/) - `VK_KHR_Maintenance1` or `Vulkan 1.1`